Wednesday, November 30, 2016

 Baffled by Bob

 One of the joys in following Nobel Laureate Bob Dylan’s career is unwittingly stumbling across another artist covering his work in a way that gives the song a whole new dimension.
 One such discovery is Hailey Tuck, who hails from Austin via Paris (it’s complicated.)
-A is a sublime performance captured in an elegant video:
+A sublime performance captured in an elegant video:

 Here’s a different Dylan breakup song, also from a performer with a Parisian